adl-code/SetupFramework_MFC/README.md

 ## Setup resources ##
 All the setup resources (like images, HTML, CSS, setup files ...) are embedded in the final setup executable's [resources](https://en.wikipedia.org/wiki/Resource_(Windows)).
 Each resource entry is referenced by its **name** and **type**.

 All resource files used by the project are stored in the [SetupProject/SetupProject/res](SetupProject/SetupProject/res) directory.
-To add a new resource entry, modify or delete an existing one, user can edit the resource descriptor file located at [SetupProject/SetupProject/res/SetupProject.rc2](SetupProject/SetupProject.res/SetupProject.rc2).
+To add a new resource entry, modify or delete an existing one, user can edit the resource descriptor file located at [SetupProject/SetupProject/res/SetupProject.rc2](SetupProject/SetupProject/res/SetupProject.rc2).

 Each resource entry is referenced in this documentation by the following notation: **RES_TYPE**/**RES_NAME**.

 ## The main setup configuration file ##
 The main setup configuration file is the resource entry named **SETUP**/**CONFIG**.
 This is an UTF-8 encoded XML file having the following structure:
+- setup_config (root entry, the default scheme ID is specified here)
+    - scheme 1
+    - scheme 2
+    - ...

 ```xml
 <?xml version="1.0" ?>
 <setup_config scheme="scheme_id">